Geography Request for Information

 The applicant’s complete academic record is inspected.
 Emphasis is placed on more recent academic accomplishments.
 Of particular interests are the student’s grade point average (especially in upper division and graduate classes), selection of courses in light of proposed career, preparation in geography and cognate fields, and quality of institutions attended.

 TOEFL - International applicants are required to submit their scores from the TOEFL exam.
 This is a University requirement and cannot be waived.
-Additional information regarding the TOEFL exam is located in the Admissions and Applications section, International Applicants.
+Additional information regarding the TOEFL exam is located in the Admissions and Applications section for International Applicants.

 Three (3) letters of recommendation are required.
 These letters are used to provide an assessment of an applicant’s accomplishment and potential.
 The letters should be from persons able to assess your potential for graduate research.